leontrolski/stepping/docs/doks/content/en/docs/getting-started/writing-queries.md

 `st.join(...)` is equivalent to a `LEFT INNER JOIN`, there is also `st.outer_join(...)`.

-`st.pick_index(...)` picks fields from a type.
+`st.Index.pick(...)` picks fields from a type.
 These indexes are used by the `Store` later to ensure that querying past data is efficient.

 `st.group_reduce_flatten(...)` is equivalent to `SELECT sum(...)
 FROM ...
 GROUP BY basket_id`. _Unlike in SQL, the group, reduce and flatten can be decomposed, see the [definition](https://github.com/search?q=repo%3Aleontrolski%2Fstepping+%22def+group_reduce_flatten_lifted%22&type=code)._